kels413/python-of-the-week/week2/README.md

 ## TOPIC: WEBSCRAPING
 ### LIBRAY: BEAUTIFUL SOUP

-let's talk bout WebScrapping, its the abliity of writting
+let's talk bout WebScrapping, its the abliity of extracting